Main Menu Main Content

 “Every case is a game of chess.
 There’s planning, study, strategy, and execution.
 I try to anticipate my opponent, think two steps past my next move, and avoid wasted ones.
 Each chess piece must be deployed with its own purpose and vision.”

-Commercial litigation requires a strategic mind and attention to detail.
-It also requires a command of the rules, the law, and how to use both to a client’s advantage.
+Commercial litigation requires a strategic mindset and unwavering attention to detail.
+It also necessitates a command of legal rules and regulations, coupled with the ability to leverage them to a client’s advantage.
 Stacey brings these skills to her clients, who have ranged from meditation gurus to YouTube stars.
-She has represented doctors, dentists, accountants, attorneys, credit unions, government contractors, entrepreneurs, and other diverse businesses and industries.
+Her portfolio includes representing medical professionals, doctors, dentists, accountants, attorneys, credit unions, government contractors, entrepreneurs, and various other diverse businesses and industries.

-Stacey’s commercial litigation and appellate practice focuses on contract disputes and business torts, including matters related to negligence, defamation, business conspiracy, tortious interference, misappropriation of trade secrets, Lanham Act and unfair competition.
-She is frequently involved in “business divorce” cases involving corporations, limited liability companies, or partnerships.
-Stacey regularly appears in state and federal courts and she has a wealth of experience in the Eastern District of Virginia’s “Rocket Docket.”
+Stacey’s practice includes commercial and general civil litigation, as well as appellate work, with a primary focus on contract disputes, business torts and defamation law.
+Her practice involves handling matters related to negligence, business conspiracy, tortious interference, misappropriation of trade secrets, Lanham Act and unfair competition.
+She has a passion for protecting the First Amendment rights of defendants in defamation litigation.
+Furthermore, Stacey is frequently involved in “business divorce” cases involving corporations, limited liability companies, or partnerships.
+She regularly appears in state and federal courts and she has a wealth of experience in the Eastern District of Virginia’s “Rocket Docket.”

-Whether representing a prominent local celebrity in a partnership break-up, or defending a high-end sports car manufacturer against fraud and consumer protection act claims, Stacey takes time to get to know her clients.
+Whether advocating for a prominent local celebrity in a partnership break-up, or defending a high-end sports car manufacturer against fraud and consumer protection act claims, Stacey takes the time to get to know her clients.
 Stacey strives to understand her client’s businesses, which enables her to bring the best tools, strategy, and solutions to the dispute.

-In her nearly twenty years of practice, Stacey has obtained winning verdicts in jury trials, favorable awards in arbitration, prevailed in appeals, and negotiated creative settlements often representing her clients against formidable odds.
+In her nearly twenty years of practice, Stacey has secured winning verdicts in jury trials, favorable awards in arbitration, prevailed in appeals, and negotiated creative settlements, often representing her clients against formidable odds.
 Her colleagues describe her as tenacious, energetic, creative and kind.

-Stacey volunteers her time both to bar associations and the community.
+Beyond her professional commitments, Stacey volunteers her time both to bar associations and her local community.
 She recently completed two terms of service as an elected member of Bar Council, the prestigious governance arm of the Virginia State Bar.
-Bar Council regularly meets to vote on rule changes, approve ethics opinions, and preside over the functioning of the bar.
-She uses her proficiency in Spanish to serve pro bono clients, through the Fairfax Bar Association’s Neighborhood Outreach Program, in various civil matters.
+The Bar Council regularly meets to vote on rule changes, approve ethics opinions, and preside over the functioning of the bar.
+Additionally, Stacey uses her proficiency in Spanish to serve pro bono clients, through the Fairfax Bar Association’s Neighborhood Outreach Program, addressing various civil matters.
 Stacey deeply values the opportunity to provide access to legal services to underserved members of the community.

 Recognition